0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/make-your-first-request.md

 ```

 The values contained in the response are attesting the details of the organization just created.
 The `verified` key is equal to `false`.
 It means that the account requires to be activated using the x endpoint (**Add link to that endopoint**)

+** Add here the schema about organization and Issuer.
+Organization is a company account.
+Issuer is an action of the organization!